tue-mps-edu/asd-engd-project-2019-thermal-object-detection/testing/Recommendations.md

 ## Dataset Constraints

-- While gathering additional data to improve the network's performance, we noticed the quality difference between the recorded data and FLIR's ADAS dataset.
+- While gathering additional data to improve the network's performance, we noticed a significant quality difference between the recorded data and FLIR's ADAS dataset.
 Because of this (and the lack of hardware), it was not possible to include our data to expand the dataset.